Tuesday, July 7, 2009

 May the light of your soul guide you.

-You do with the secret love and warmth of your heart.
+May the light of your soul bless the work you do with the secret love and warmth of your heart.

 May you see in what you do the beauty of your own soul.

-May the sacredness of your work bring healing, light and renewal to those
+May the sacredness of your work bring healing, light and renewal to those who work with you and to those who see and receive your work.

 May your work never weary you.